 We wanted to focus on all ages and also to bring in subjects like art and drama and literature and tie it all to space, so that people could use it as a source of inspiration and education.

 We had about 30 projects.
 Each one had a life of its own and we ended up reaching over two million students, achieving massive engagement throughout the campaign.
 It goes to show that people are very interested in space and science and technology, and we were able to build on that.

-Join our exclusive Live YouTube Q&A for young people with Tim Peake on 21 January 2021
+Join our live YouTube Q&A for students with Tim Peake on 21 January 2021

 Tim Campbell MBE will host the Q&A, asking Tim Peake questions submitted in advance by young people.